gbxyz/pepper/README.md

 Copyright CentralNic Group plc.

 This program is Free Software; you can use it and/or modify it under the same terms as Perl itself.

+# POD ERRORS

+Hey! __The above document had some coding errors, which are explained below:__

+- Around line 768:

+    Unknown directive: =head